-The Youth Employment Initiative is an EU funded multi-partnership project, led by the City Council.
-The project aims to support 16,610 Birmingham & Solihull young people (15-29 years) who are either NEET (Not Engaged in Employment Education or Training) or unemployed and claiming Job Seekers' Allowance, Universal Credit or other work related benefits.
+The Youth Employment Initiative is an EU funded multi-partnership project, led by Birmingham City Council.
+The project aims to support 16,610 Birmingham & Solihull young people (15-29 years) who are either NEET (Not engaged in Employment Education or Training) or unemployed and claiming Job Seekers Allowance, Universal credit or other work related benefits.
 The aims are to upskill and create integrated and supported pathways to sustainable employment, and the project targets supporting at least 7,309 (44%) of its beneficiaries into further education, training and/or employment by the end of the delivery period.
 All beneficiaries (including those who don't progress to a positive destination) will be tracked and supported for at least six months.

-Birmingham Adult Education Services from the Skills and Education Funding Agencies - £10.5m
+Birmingham Adult Education Services from the Skills and Education Funding Agencies - $\mathfrak{L}10.5m$